owens1127/next-bungie-auth/README.md

 You can use the `BungieSessionProvider` from [`client.tsx`](lib/client.tsx) to provide a Bungie session context to your components.
 It is recommended to place this component in the **root layout**.
 This provider takes several options:

-- `sessionPath`: The path to the session.
-- `deauthorizePath`: The path to deauthorize the session.
 - `initialSession`: The initial session data.
 - `enableAutomaticRefresh`: (Default true) Whether to enable automatic session refresh.
 - `refreshInBackground`: Whether or not automatic refreshes happen when the browser tab is hidden